Jollywatt/typst-fletcher/docs/manual.typ

 Rows and columns are at integer coordinates, but nodes may have fractional coordinates.
 These are dealt with by linearly interpolating the diagram between what it would be if the coordinates were rounded up or down.
 Both the node's position and its influence on row/column sizes are interpolated.

-As a result, diagrams are responsive to node sizes (like tables) while allowing precise positioning.
+As a result, diagrams are responsive to node sizes (like tables) while also allowing precise positioning.
 // For example, see how the column sizes change as the green box moves from $(0, 0)$ to $(1, 0)$:

 #stack(